openpsi-project/ReaLHF/docs/source/impl.rst

 device meshes.
 From the perspective of a ModW or a GPU, it can host one or more MFCs.
 The MasW will execute the DFG and send requests to the corresponding handlers.
-Each request contains the handler name (e.g., Actor or Critic), the interface type (e.g., generate or train_step), and some metadata (e.g., the input and output keys).
-Upon receiving the request, the ModW will locate the corresponding model, run the computation, and return the results to the MasW to update the dependency.
+Each request contains the handler name (e.g., Actor or Critic), the interface type (e.g., ``generate`` or ``train_step``), and some metadata (e.g., the input and output keys).
+Upon receiving the request, the ModW will get the corresponding model, run the computation, and return the results to the MasW to update the dependency.

 Inherited from the base Worker class, both MasW and ModW run the ``_poll`` method inside a while-loop.
 The ``_poll`` method is their main task.
-Outside of the ``_poll`` method, they listen to the controller and update their internal states, allowing them to be paused, resumed, or stopped by the controller.
+Outside of the ``_poll`` method, they listen to the controller and update their internal worker states, allowing them to be paused, resumed, or stopped by the controller.

 The Procedure of Launching an Experiment
 ========================================